Emergency financial assistance for victims of violence

 The emergency financial assistance is intended to cover the short-term transportation, housing and living costs of eligible victims.

-Currently, emergency financial assistance is available to organizations in the Laval, Montérégie, Lanaudière and Capitale-Nationale regions.
+Currently, emergency financial assistance is available to organizations in the Laval, Montérégie, Lanaudière, Capitale-Nationale, Estrie, Outaouais and Montréal regions.
 It will gradually be extended throughout Québec.

-- of domestic or sexual violence, including victims of sexual assault or exploitation;
+- They are a victim of domestic or sexual violence, including sexual assault or exploitation;

-- who do not have the means to provide for their short-term basic needs or safety.
+- They do not have the means to do so.

-Victims do not need to report violence to the police in order to receive emergency financial assistance.
+Victims do not need to report the violence to the police or apply for compensation with IVAC to receive emergency financial assistance.

 How emergency financial assistance works